 Granite: 8x17x7 ft 20.00 tonnes.
+Location: St Andrew Square Garden, Edinburgh.
 For Sale.
-Location: St Andrew Square Garden, Edinburgh.
+POA.

 The Lion has been voted the best-loved sculpture in Edinburgh.
 One rarely passes it without seeing the public engage with it – either taking photos or climbing on it as children do.
 There is no doubt it is greatly loved.
 In 2008 a formal petition was drawn up by the Scottish Blue Badge Guides to keep the Lion at Holyrood, plus thousands of signatures from local people and visitors to the city who wanted the Lion to stay there, which resulted in a further two years stay for the sculpture on loan to the Scottish Parliamentary Corporate Body.
 However the contract ended in April 2010 and could not be extended.

 Ronald Rae thanks all those who have supported the Lion of Scotland sculpture.
 He has been overwhelmed by the number of letters and emails he has received over the past ten years.
 He hopes that the sculpture will eventually be purchased for the city.